Just Us Two TravelEuropean City Breaks & Faraway Destinations

 • Menu

-Home » Two weeks in Aruba with incredible itinerary
+Home » How to spend two weeks in Aruba with incredible itinerary

 Are you looking at spending two weeks in Aruba?
 The island is about 15 miles off the coast of Venezuela.
 It sits in the Caribbean Sea and along with Bonaire and Curaçao; it makes up the ABC Islands, or Dutch Caribbean.
 The islands all belong to the Kingdom of The Netherlands.
 The island of Sint Maarten is also part of the group.

-Aruba has an incredibly dry climate and is just outside the hurricane belt, so is rarely affected by them.
+Because of its incredibly dry climate and its position just outside the hurricane belt, Aruba is rarely affected by hurricanes.
 The island is a melting-pot of different religions, cultures and languages, with Papiamento, a Portuguese and Spanish kind of creole-mix, as its official language.
 However, English and Dutch are widely spoken.

 A HOLIDAY YEARS IN THE MAKING